-This Troubleshooting Guide is provided to help you locate and remedy possible problems with machine setup or operation.
+This Troubleshooting Guide is provided to help you locate and remedy possible machine problems.
 Simply follow the three-step procedure listed below.

 Step 1.
 LOCATE PROBLEM (SYMPTOM).
 Look under the column labeled "PROBLEM (SYMPTOMS)".
 This column describes possible symptoms that the machine may exhibit.
 Find the listing that best describes the symptom that the machine is exhibiting.